Technological unemployment: Basic income

 Since late 2015, new basic income pilots have been announced in Finland, the Netherlands, and Canada.
-Further recent advocacy for basic income has arisen from a number of technology entrepreneurs, the most prominent being Sam Altman, president of Y Combinator.
+Further recent advocacy for basic income has arisen from a number of technology entrepreneurs, the most prominent being Sam Altman, co-founder of Loopt and CEO of OpenAI.

 Skepticism about basic income includes both right and left elements, and proposals for different forms of it have come from all segments of the spectrum.
 For example, while the best-known proposed forms (with taxation and distribution) are usually thought of as left-leaning ideas that right-leaning people try to defend against, other forms have been proposed even by libertarians, such as von Hayek and Friedman.
 In the United States, President Richard Nixon's Family Assistance Plan (FAP) of 1969, which had much in common with basic income, passed in the House but was defeated in the Senate.

 One objection to basic income is that it could be a disincentive to work, but evidence from older pilots in India, Africa, and Canada indicates that this does not happen and that a basic income encourages low-level entrepreneurship and more productive, collaborative work.
 Another objection is that funding it sustainably is a huge challenge.
 While new revenue-raising ideas have been proposed such as Martin Ford's wage recapture tax, how to fund a generous basic income remains a debated question, and skeptics have dismissed it as utopian.
 Even from a progressive viewpoint, there are concerns that a basic income set too low may not help the economically vulnerable, especially if financed largely from cuts to other forms of welfare.